 Natural hot spring water contains various minerals and effective ingredients that promote hormone secretion in the human body.

-To penetrate minerals and effective ingredients in hot spring water in the body lead to boost blood circulation, relieving tensions of muscles and joints, treating skin conditions.
+To penetrate minerals and effective ingredients in hot spring water in the body lead to boost blood circulation, relieve the tension of muscles and joints, and treat skin conditions.

 In this section, let’s talk about these 4 main Onsen effects.